 Of all the secret spots in Colmar, several are to be found a little way outside of the city limits themselves.
 And so, if you’re looking to discover the best of the Alsace region, then you simply must head beyond the larger towns of Colmar, Strasbourg, and Mulhouse, and visit the smaller villages in the region.

 For example, the charming small town of Eguisheim is just a fifteen-minute drive away from Colmar and makes for the perfect day trip from the city.
-Home to a Christmas market during the end of November and December, other highlights of this Alsace town include strolling through the many cobbled lanes of old-town Eguisheim (which is centred around a historic château).
+Home to the Eguisheim Christmas market, which takes place from the end of November to the end of December, other highlights of this Alsace town include strolling through the many cobbled lanes of old-town Eguisheim (which is centred around a historic château).

 Other highlights of Eguinsheim include sampling the many local wines produced in the region, and taking the time to discover the ruinous sandstone three castles of Eguisheim, which are located just a short drive from the historic town centre and date all the way back to 1006.